 What education is needed to be an Automotive Specialty Technician?

 What work experience do I need to become an Automotive Specialty Technician?

 Automotive Specialty Technicians work in the following industries:

 Other Jobs You May be Interested In

-Those interested in being an Automotive Specialty Technician may also be interested in:
+Those thinking about becoming an Automotive Specialty Technician might also be interested in the following careers:

 More about our data sources and methodologies.